bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-blockain.md

 costs more CPU resources.
 The SHA3 is faster so reduces the time to build the Merkle Tree.
 SHA1 has been broken so was not considered.

+The SHA3 algorithm is also used for transaction IDs and is simply the hash of the packed binary transaction including all signatures.

 ### Block Hashing (argon2, difficulty, proof of work ...)